joeyklee/GEOB472/workshops/02_intro2R/README.md

 Starting to see why it might be useful to pass data along variables?
 It may not be super clear now, but try to think about how you process geographic data.
 Often times, you might want to just take a subset of data by location or by the name of the city or census tract.
 By using the data selector and storing pieces of data to a new variable, you can only work on the pieces of data you want while preserving the original data!

+###S7.2.3: making our own list of lists
+Experiment: Come up with a "list of lists" of the songs and their duration from your favorite album.

+* for example: if my favorite album right now is "Reality" by the band "Real Estate" my list of lists might look like this:

+		realEstate = list(
+			reality = list(
+				motorbikes = "02:11",
+				basement = "05:12",
+				drum = "02:38"
+			)
+		)

+	* realEstate is the band, reality is one of their albums, and within the album, there are these songs and they are this long...

+***
 ##S7.3 Dataframes

 A dataframe is essentially data in a tabular form (think an excel spreadsheet) - it is composed of rows and columns of equal length.
 Each column is a **vector**, meaning it contains all of the same data type (except for the header row) and is recursive, meaning that we can apply functions and mathematical operations on each column.  **Holy guacamole, does this mean R is really great at processing tabular data like excel sheets, csv files, and maybe even shapefiles?
 Yes!** That is exactly right!
 Let's learn about them!!

 In this section we'll first make our own dataframe and then **learn how to read in data from an external file**.
 Hold on to your socks friends, its going to get SO super cool.

+###S7.3.1: Our first Dataframe
 ** Our first dataframe**
 In this example we'll explore the different elements of a dataframe and why it is super handy for the kind of data we generally work with.